EndBug/add-and-commit/README.md

 You can delete files with the `remove` option: that runs a `git rm` command that will stage the files in the given path for removal.
 The script will not stop if one of the git commands fails.
 E.g.: if your command shows a "fatal: pathspec 'yourFile' did not match any files" error the action will go on.

+### Tagging:

+You can tag commits with the `tag` option: when used, it will create a lightweight tag for the commit with the name you set as input.
+If not entered (or if an empty string is passed) teh action won't create any tag.

 ### Examples: